Q and A W/ Xterra Running Champion, Max King

 Max King – Elite Trail Runner

 Max King is “The King” for Xterra, the ultimate off-road Triathlon and Trail Running Series.
 He is a 5-time Xterra US National Champion, 4-time Xterra World Champion, London Marathon Pacer (20 miles), and considered amongst the top trail runners in the world.
-Growing up in Colorado, I have always followed the Xterra Games and, with great appreciation, had the chance to gain some insight from Max on how he trains and what is to be expected in the future?
+Growing up in Colorado, I have always followed the Xterra Games and, with great appreciation, gained some insight from Max on how he trains and what will be expected.
 Sponsors: Montrail, Our Planetary Hardware, Hammer Nutrition, Reco-Fit, Swiftwick, Polar, Rudy Project.

 Q. Seems like a full schedule with work, a new daughter, and running; what is a day in the life like for a professional runner?

-A. It tends to vary a lot, but I’d say wake up, breakfast with the fam, head out for my morning run, go work at Footzone, either a second run or coaching in the afternoon/evening, back home for more time with the family.
+A. It tends to vary a lot, but I’d say wake up, have breakfast with the fam, head out for my morning run, work at Footzone, do either a second run or coaching in the afternoon/evening, and go back home for more time with the family.
 It always seems like I can’t get into a routine.
 I always fill my days around my training right now, but it’s always something new.

 Q. What’s on tap for the upcoming year regarding Xterra, 2016 Olympic Training, and racing in general?
 Does it sound like you’re expanding your versatility to include shorter XC racing and ultra-endurance running?